Atomarverseucht/AIN/1/README.md

-The solutions of this semester are in extra repositories.
+For this semester only (Programmiertechnik 1)[https://github.com/Atomarverseucht/prog1-uebungen] has a repository.